EkaterinaChueva/IMPLEMENTATION-OF-K-MEANS-ALGORITHM-IN-A-DISTRIBUTED-SYSTEM/README.md

 the University of Padova during Academic Year 2022-2023 by Professor J. Pazzini.

 The **goals of the project** are to:
-- build a Spark cluster of 3 Virtual Machines provided on the OpenStack-based cloud provided by the University of Padova (called [Cloudveneto](https://cloudveneto.it/))
+- build a Spark cluster of 3 Virtual Machines provided on the OpenStack-based cloud provided by the University of Padova ([Cloudveneto](https://cloudveneto.it/))
 - implement 3 variations of the K-means algorithm (standard – “naive” one, K-means++ and K-means||)
 - compare the 3 variations based on the performance over the chosen dataset, to ultimately find the best algorithm.